Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Core methodology: Supervised machine learning (GBDT, XGBoost, LightGBM) combining Solidity code forensics with on-chain holder analytics for predictive rug probability scoring.

+Webacy stands out as the most technically ambitious approach among the code-analysis tools — and the closest in philosophy to ChainAware’s predictive methodology, though applied primarily to Base chain and incorporating contract code as a primary input.
 Webacy’s system combines two data streams: Solidity code-level features (hidden mint, risky primitives, upgradeability patterns) available immediately at deployment, and on-chain holder analytics (early sniper clustering, concentrated early ownership, bundled trading) that become available as the token begins trading.
-The model weights these features through ML rather than fixed rules, which gives it more flexibility to adapt to novel fraud patterns than purely rules-based systems like GoPlus.
-Webacy is intentionally conservative about its v1 capabilities and acknowledges that improving the system means reducing false positives and false negatives through iteration — a methodologically honest position that ChainAware’s own development trajectory echoes.
-For how ML-based approaches differ from rules-based systems, see our Generative vs Predictive AI guide.
+The model weights these through ML rather than fixed rules, giving it more flexibility to adapt to novel patterns than purely rules-based systems like GoPlus.

-Webacy’s current limitation is scope: it focuses on Base chain and scores new contract deployments from the earliest stages.
+Webacy’s current limitation is scope: it focuses on Base chain.
 Users on ETH, BNB, or Solana do not benefit from this predictive layer.
-Additionally, like all code-analysis tools, it relies partially on contract code features — meaning sophisticated operators who write clean code and avoid sniper-detectable trading patterns can still partially evade detection.
+Additionally, it relies partially on contract code features — meaning sophisticated operators who write clean code and avoid sniper-detectable trading patterns can still partially evade detection.
+For how ML-based approaches differ from rules-based systems, see our AI-Powered Blockchain Analysis guide.

 Chains: Base (primary, expanding)